 The overall numbers for alcohol sales in Florida

-Like all of the United States, including alcohol sales in Texas and alcohol sales in Ohio, alcohol sales in Florida have been impacted by the pandemic and lockdown.
+Like all of the United States, including alcohol sales in Texas, Ohio, Indiana, and North Carolina, alcohol sales in Florida have been impacted by the pandemic and lockdown.
 According to the NIH, alcohol sales in Florida were up as much as 35.7% during the peak months of the pandemic compared to prior averages for those months.
 Even with on-premise sales closed down, overall spirits sales were up.
 This was not the case for wine and beer sales which decreased significantly for a two-month period during the pandemic.
 However, by September of 2020, spirits, wine, and beer were all up considerably.